Sole Trader vs Limited Company: How to set up a business.

 Final Word

 A private limited company is a type of limited company.
-A private limited company does not publicly trade its shares on a stock market unlike a public limited company.
-The shares are instead controlled by internal shareholders who make decisions on how the company is run, which is dependent on the size of their share.
+A private limited company does not publicly trade its shares on a stock market, unlike a public limited company.
+The shares are instead controlled by internal shareholders who make decisions on how the company is run, which is dependent on the size of their shares.

-Becoming a limited company is ultimately down to your personal situation and preference as well as the industry you’re looking to go into.
-Nonetheless, forming a limited company comes with some benefits - Limited liability; Tax advantages; More prestige; Easier to raise capital.
+Becoming a limited company is ultimately down to your personal situation and preference, as well as the industry you’re looking to go into.
+Nonetheless, forming a limited company comes with some benefits, including limited liability, tax advantages and more prestige.